Extrosoph/Geological-Report-Similarity-Analysis/README.md

 The script will output all A files and their extracted files in a folder within the working directory called WAMEX_DATA_EXTRACTED.
 Files are called by their A File Number

+## Convert To Jpg SCript
+**Purpose:** Convert_to_jpg.ipynb is built to convert the pdf documents to .jpg files which can then be fed into the table transformer model.